What is it?

 Premenstrual syndrome and menstrual cramps.
 Yoga, when practiced regularly, can reduce symptoms of severe PMS, including anxiety and depression in some women.
 Some postures can reduce pressure on the uterus, relieving cramps, and yoga's gentle stretching can ease stiffness and tension in the lower back.
 According to the American Yoga Association, irritability, depression and moodiness can be eased by regular meditation, which is a part of many yogic practices.
 The association also explains that some yogic exercises stimulate the glandular and reproductive systems, helping balance body chemistry.
 And, of course, a regular exercise program of any sort helps lessen the severity of cramps for many women.

 Pregnancy.
 Prenatal yoga classes are generally gentler than regular classes, and there's a greater focus on breathing and relaxation.
 Mild-to-moderate exercise during pregnancy is important for both you and your baby, and yoga's gentle, relaxing movements may be ideal.
 And it can help you deal better with the stress associated with pregnancy.
 Consider looking for a course designed for pregnant women, and talk to your health care professional before starting any exercise program.
-The American Yoga Association suggests women abstain from most yoga exercises during menstruation, pregnancy and nursing, but it encourages regular practice of breathing and meditation.
-Although the AYA recommends abstaining from yoga exercises, many serious yoga schools offer women's classes with modified, supported poses that may bring relief to menstruating and post-menopausal women and strength, confidence, rest and relief to pregnant and nursing women.
+Some methods and teachers caution that women who are pregnant or breastfeeding focus on breathing and meditation exercises rather than the more strenuous yoga poses, particularly cautioning against inverted poses for pregnant women.
+However, many serious yoga schools offer women's classes with modified, supported poses that may bring strength, confidence, rest and relief to pregnant and nursing women.
 Yoga Alliance requires at least 85 hours of specialized training for prenatal yoga instructors.

 If you have a medical condition for which you are receiving treatment, yoga should be considered an additional therapy, not a replacement.
 Talk to your health care professional if you have arthritis, multiple sclerosis, fibromyalgia or other serious medical conditions.
 Many places offer special classes designed just for people with these conditions.